liulab-dfci/TRUST4/mouse/README.md

 IMGT has additional gaps on the TRAV genes so the conventional coordinate system does not apply.
-If you need the CDR1 and CDR2 information on the TRAV genes, please add the option "--imgtAddtionalGap TRAV:7,83".
+If you need the CDR1 and CDR2 information on the TRAV genes, please add the option "--imgtAdditionalGap TRAV:7,83".